On the quasi-isometric classification of locally compact groups: Preliminaries

 Call {\em vertical geodesic} in $T_k$, a geodesic in restriction to which $b'$ is an isometry.
 Call {\em vertical leaf} in $X[b,k]$ a (closed) subset of the form $X[b,k]\cap (X\times V)$ where $V$ is a vertical geodesic.
 In \cite[\S 7]{CCMT}, it is observed that there is a canonical geodesic distance, defining the topology, and such that in restriction to any vertical leaf, the canonical projection to $X$ is an isometry.
 Moreover $X[b,k]$ is CAT($\kappa$), and is naturally a Busemann space, the Busemann function mapping $(x,y)$ to $b(x)=b'(y)$.
 Note that $X[b,0]=X$.

-We have the following elementary well-known lemma \begin{lem} Let $X$ be a homogeneous simply connected negatively curved Riemannian manifold of dimension $\ge 2$.
-Then exactly one of the following holds: \begin{enumerate}[(a)] \item $\Isom(X)$ fixes a unique point in $\partial X$. \item $X$ is isometric to a singleton, $\R$ or a symmetric space of rank 1 and non-compact type; in particular $\Isom(X)$ is transitive on $\partial X$. \end{enumerate} In particular, $\Isom(X)$ has a unique closed orbit on $\partial X$, which is either a singleton or the whole $\partial X$. \end{lem} (Note that if $X$ is not homeomorphic to the circle, the assumption ``simply connected" is redundant, keeping in mind that Riemannian manifolds are implicitly assumed connected.) \begin{proof} We use that $G=\Isom(X)$ is hyperbolic and the action of $G$ on $X$ is conjugate to the left action of $G$ on itself.
-If $G$ is amenable, it is focal hyperbolic and thus fixes a unique point $\omega_X$ on the boundary and $G$ is transitive on $X\smallsetminus \{\omega_X\}$ (see for instance \cite[Proposition 5.5(iii)]{CCMT}), thus $\{\omega_X\}$ is the unique closed $G$-orbit.
+We have the following elementary well-known lemma \begin{lem} Let $X$ be a homogeneous connected negatively curved Riemannian manifold of dimension $\ge 2$.
+Then exactly one of the following holds: \begin{enumerate}[(a)] \item $\Isom(X)$ fixes a unique point in $\partial X$. \item $X$ is a rank~1 symmetric space of noncompact type; in particular $\Isom(X)$ is transitive on $\partial X$. \end{enumerate} In particular, $\Isom(X)$ has a unique closed orbit on $\partial X$, which is either a singleton or the whole $\partial X$. \end{lem} \begin{proof} We use that $G=\Isom(X)$ is hyperbolic and the action of $G$ on $X$ is quasi-isometrically conjugate to the left action of $G$ on itself.
+If $G$ is amenable, it is focal hyperbolic and thus fixes a unique point $\omega_X$ on the boundary and $G$ is transitive on $X\smallsetminus \{\omega_X\}$ (see for instance \cite[Proposition 5.5(c)]{CCMT}), thus $\{\omega_X\}$ is the unique closed $G$-orbit.

-Otherwise, it is hyperbolic of general type and virtually connected, and thus, by a simple argument (see \cite[Proposition 5.10]{CCMT}), is isomorphic to an open subgroup in $\Isom(Y)$ for some rank 1 symmetric space $Y$ of non-compact type.
+Otherwise, it is hyperbolic of general type and virtually connected, and thus, by a simple argument (see \cite[Proposition 5.10]{CCMT}), is isomorphic to an open subgroup in $\Isom(Y)$ for some rank 1 symmetric space $Y$ of noncompact type.
 Let $K\subset G$ be the stabilizer in $G$ of one point $x_0\in X$, by transitivity we have $X\simeq G/K$ as $G$-spaces.
 Since $X$ is CAT(-1) (up to homothety) and complete, $K$ is a maximal compact subgroup of $G$.
 Thus $K$ is also the stabilizer of one point in $Y$, and the identifications $X\simeq G/K\simeq Y$ then exchange $G$-invariant Riemannian metrics on $X$ and those on $Y$.
 Since on $Y$, $G$-invariant Riemannian metrics are unique up to scalar multiplication and are symmetric, this is also true on $X$.
 So $X$ is symmetric and in particular $\Isom(X)$ is transitive on $\partial X$. \end{proof}

 \begin{defn} Let $X$ be a homogeneous simply connected negatively curved Riemannian manifold.
 A {\em distinguished boundary point} is a point in the closed $\Isom(X)$-orbit in $\partial X$ (see Lemma \ref{chca}).
-A {\em distinguished Busemann function} is a Busemann function attached to a canonical boundary point. \end{defn}
+A {\em distinguished Busemann function} is a Busemann function attached to a distinguished boundary point. \end{defn}